szapp/FeatShare/doc/tutorial.rst

     | }

 There is a lot more that can be set here.
-The absolute minimum for a config file is the setting :ref:`"anchors" <config.anchors>`.
+The absolute minimum for a config file is the setting :ref:`anchors <config.anchors>`.
 For detailed descriptions and explanations see :ref:`config.json <configjson>` or click on the references above.

-.. _tutorialFeatures:
+.. _tutorial.features:

 2. Features
 -----------